-During the year ended December 31, 2017, key Management personnel of the Company exercised 0.4 million (2016: 0.1 million) share options granted under the Maple Leaf Foods Share Option Plan for an amount of \$5.9 million (2016: \$1.3 million).
+During the year ended December 31, 2018, key Management personnel of the Company exercised 1.3 million share options (2017: 0.4 million share options) granted under the Maple Leaf Foods share option plans for an amount of \$15.4 million (2017: \$5.9 million).

-The Company's largest shareholder is McCain Capital Inc. ("MCI") which is beneficially owned and controlled by Mr. Michael H. McCain, Chief Executive Officer and President of the Company.
-For the year ended December 31, 2017, the Company received services from MCI in the amount of \$0.5 million (2016: \$0.6 million), which represented the market value of the transactions with MCI.
-As at December 31, 2017, \$0.1 million (2016: \$0.2 million) was owing to MCI relating to these transactions.
+The Company's largest shareholder is MCI which is beneficially owned or controlled by Mr. Michael H. McCain, Chief Executive Officer and President of the Company.
+For the year ended December 31, 2018, the Company received services from MCI in the amount of \$0.6 million (2017: \$0.5 million), which represented the market value of the transactions with MCI.
+As at December 31, 2018, \$0.4 million (2017: \$0.1 million) was owing to MCI relating to these transactions.

 McCain Financial Advisory Services ("MFAS"), is an entity jointly controlled by individuals including Mr. Michael H. McCain.
-For the year ended December 31, 2017, the Company provided services to MFAS for a nominal amount which represented the market value of the transactions.
+For the year ended December 31, 2018 and 2017, the Company provided services to, and received from, MFAS for a nominal amount which represented the market value of the transactions.